check-spelling-sandbox/redpanda/src/go/rpk/pkg/tuners/ReadMe.md

 ### Disks Scheduler

 The disk scheduler tuner set the block device I/O scheduler in order to minimize the overhead of kernel I/O scheduler.
-Preferred scheduler is of `none` type - it istruct kernel not to use I/O scheduler and use `blk-mq` module instead (there will be one queue per CPU), if the one is not supported `noop` will be used.
+Preferred scheduler is of `none` type - it instructs kernel not to use I/O scheduler and use `blk-mq` module instead (there will be one queue per CPU), if the one is not supported `noop` will be used.

 ### Network Tuner